 Step 1.
-For using the Snipping Tool in Windows 10, open the Start menu and type Snipping.
+To use the Snipping Tool in Windows 10, open the Start menu and type Snipping.

 Step 2.
-Click Snipping Tool to launch it in the available search results.
+Click the Snipping Tool to launch it in the available search results.

 Step 3.
 Now, select the desired mode of shape from the Mode menu, e.g., Free-form Snip, Rectangular Snip, Window Snip, or Full-screen Snip.

 Step 4.
-After that, click New and drag the mouse by pressing the left key to capturing the desired active screen area.
+After that, click New and drag the mouse by pressing the left key to capture the desired active screen area.
 The screen will be frozen till we capture the screenshot.

 Step 5.
-Finally, we can save the screenshot in the desired location.
+Finally, you can save the screenshot in the desired location.